heisand/NWN/README.md

 ## Summary of the project
 ### Modifying the wordnet
 A number of changes was made to the original resource:
-- Correction of syntax errors
+- Correction of syntax errors..
-- Removal of proper nouns and multi word expressions
+- Removal of proper nouns and multi word expressions..
-- Removal of structural and other errors
+- Removal of structural and other errors..

 ### Extending the wordnet
 by discovering new hypernym relations based on word embeddings and a scoring function for hypernyms

+...

 ## Using the wordnet
 It is possible to navigate the resource in the Protégé software.
 The software is